Reflectarray Antenna Design for Modern Space Missions

 Available tools for reflectarray antenna design

-When used in combination with other products in TICRA Tools, QUPES allows the user to design advanced high-performance reflectarray systems consisting of periodic-/quasi-periodic surfaces.
+When used in combination with other products in TICRA Tools, QUPES allows the user to design advanced high-performance reflectarray systems optimised for mission performance.

 Visit product page for QUPES.